CharlesYang030/FCLL/README.md

 ### Usage
 #### 1.Download the datasets:
-Please click on the following links to download our V-WSD KB and the official training/test set.
+Please click on the following links to download our V-WSD KB and the official training/test set, and then create a new `. /data` folder in the project directory.

 Dataset | Num. atw | Language of atw | Num. phrase | Language of phrase | Num. image | Correspondence | Size | Link
 --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: